RyanHam04/AdventOfCode/readme.md

 Author: Ryan Ham, Bsc.
 Artificial Intelligence Student at the University of Groningen,

-Notes:
-I recently passed the Object Oriented Programming course and thus my current focus is readability, abstraction and reusability.
-However, since the input is guaranteed and problem scope narrow, there actually is no need for abstraction and such.

 ### Summary Table

 | Day   | Stars | Tries Part 1 | Tries Part 2 | Time Complexity       | Evaluation                                                                                                                                                                                                                 |